RhodoResearchNetwork/RRN-Classification/README.md

 # INTENDED PRODUCTS

 We will create a comprehensive and maintained checklist of *_Rhododendron_*.
-We will continually mataintain and improve the data in the *World Flora Online* for each of thier 6-monthly releases.
+We will continually mataintain and improve the data in the *World Flora Online* for each of thier 6-monthly releases https://www.worldfloraonline.org/.
-We will archive checklist in Zenodo.
+We will archive checklist in the Rhododendron Research Network Zenodo archive https://zenodo.org/communities/rhododendron/records.
 We will enhance our existing Zotero literature database https://www.zotero.org/groups/4735534/rhodo-research.net.
 We will create a webpage within the Rhododendron Research Network Website with links to all of these resources.
 We will publish a paper in an academic journal to disseminate this work.